Skip to content

 builder.add_edge("process", END)

-# Compile with memory
+# Compile with in-memory checkpointing

 graph = builder.compile(checkpointer=InMemorySaver())